Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 ---

-## Conversions From Real Number Type
+## Conversions from real number

-They explicitly convert real number type to other types.
-The desired type must be unambiguous.
+The function responsible for type conversion is overloaded, it has the same parameter but different return type, so to use it, the desired type must be unambiguous.

-### To Integer Type
+### To integer

 **Signature**